-The studies of human aortic tissues and the phenotypes of ADAMTS/ADAMTSL gene knockout mouse models revealed the important role of this family in aortic aneurysm.
-Multiple ADAMTS or ADAMTSL seem to be involved in TAA as weel as in AAA.
+The studies of human aortic tissues and the phenotypes of ADAMTS/ADAMTSL gene knockout mouse models revealed the important roles of this family in aortic aneurysms.
+Multiple ADAMTS or ADAMTSL seem to be involved in TAA as well as in AAA.
 However, from animal studies, it is possible to notice that there is no functional redundancy between these different ADAMTS.
-It is certainly necessary to develop our knowledge on their spectrum of substrates.
-The link between ADAMTS proteases and ADAMTSL proteins remains to be clarified.
-For example, the first ADAMTSL, ADAMTSL6, associated with TAA may have a cooperative role with ADAMTS1.
-The ultimate challenge would be to develop specific therapeutic approach : ADAMTS inhibitor targeting for example ADAMTS4 being a pro aneurysm molecule.
+It is certainly necessary to further develop our knowledge on their spectrum of substrates.
+The linkages between ADAMTS proteases and ADAMTSL proteins remain to be elucidated.
+For example, the first ADAMTSL, namely ADAMTSL6 which is associated with TAA, may have a cooperative role with ADAMTS1.
+The ultimate challenge will be to develop specific therapeutic approaches using ADAMTS as an inhibitor targeting, for example, ADAMTS4 – a pro aneurysm molecule.